Space, Geography, Interior Design – and everything in between

 What’s not to like?

-A caravan has many of the comforts of home – in a very compact space.
+A caravan has many of the comforts of home.
+It is home, in a very compact space.

 It is mobile, so it can stand alone ( pretty much anywhere).
-Whenever it stands alongside others within a temporary /semi-permanent encampment it assumes a different connotation.
+But, whenever it stands alongside other caravans it becomes a temporary /semi-permanent encampment.

-However, as a long-term ‘temporary’ dwelling it switches from being a home designed for ‘freedom’ to a home of limited choices.
+As a long-term ‘temporary’ dwelling, it shifts from being a home designed for ‘freedom’, to a home of limited choices.

 Another way of seeing…

-With its world-wide view, Dollar Street, is a wonderful website that connects us – as humans to humans – to think about how things are for us, by thinking about the way things are for other people elsewhere.
+With its world-wide view, Dollar Street, is a wonderful website that prompts us to think about how things are for us… by thinking about the way things are for other people.

-Dollar Street is where economics meets culture meets lifestyle in the home – but not as a glossy coffee table book.
+Dollar Street, it’s where economics meets culture, meets lifestyle in the home.
+But not as a glossy coffee table book.

-In this very simple format the aim is to expose the economic aspects of dwelling as a direct comparison of wealth, income and possessions.
+It is a very simple format.
+The aim is to expose the economic aspects of dwelling – and home – as a direct comparison of wealth, income and possessions.

 We are born into a country, a culture and an economic position that will ultimately shape the opportunities that we have – or as we see them.